CarGurus

-CarGurus is a Cambridge, Massachusetts-based automotive research and shopping website that assists users in comparing local listings for used and new cars, and contacting sellers.
+CarGurus, Inc. is an automotive research and shopping website operating in the U.S., U.K. and Canada that assists consumers and auto dealers in comparing local listings for used and new cars, and contacting sellers.

 History

 CarGurus was founded in 2006 by Langley Steinert, a co-founder of TripAdvisor.
-Langley Steinert was the company's CEO until January, 2021 when CFO Jason Trevisan was named as the company's CEO.
+Langley Steinert was the company's CEO until January 2021, when CFO Jason Trevisan was named as the company's CEO.
 The company started off as an automotive community blog where consumers could post reviews and questions about local dealers, shops, and types of cars.
-Dealers expressed interest in advertising on the site, and the company changed its business strategy to connect dealers and consumers by putting inventory on the site.
+Dealers expressed interest in advertising on the site, and the company changed its business strategy to connect dealers and consumers by putting inventory on the site along with "Deal Ratings" to help shoppers understand if they were getting a good deal.

 From 2009 to 2011, the company's visitor traffic increased from 9 million per month to 21 million per month.
+Today, CarGurus is one of the most visited automotive shopping websites in the United States, with over 40 million monthly visitors.

 Business

-CarGurus is an automotive research and shopping website that assists users in comparing local listings for used and new cars and contacting sellers.
+CarGurus is an automotive research and shopping website that assists users in comparing local listings for used and new cars and contacting dealerships.
 CarGurus uses algorithms to analyze and compare prices and features on cars for sale.
 Users can search for specific cars in their local area and compare listings by price, features, and dealership reputation.
-The company also offers a discussion platform for car enthusiasts and automotive experts, who submit questions, offer insight, gather and share information, and provide reviews.
-The company operates websites in the United States, Canada, the United Kingdom, Italy, Spain, and Germany.
+The company operates websites in the United States, Canada, the United Kingdom.

-CarGurus was privately owned until its $150 million IPO on 12 October 2017; its board of directors includes Steve Kaufer, co-founder and CEO of TripAdvisor; Greg Schwartz, President Media and Marketplace of Zillow; and Steve Conine, Co-founder of Wayfair.
+CarGurus was privately owned until its $150 million IPO on 12 October 2017; its board of directors includes Steve Kaufer, co-founder and former CEO of TripAdvisor; Greg Schwartz, President Media and Marketplace of Zillow; Steve Conine, Co-founder of Wayfair; Lori Hickok, former EVP, Chief Financial and Development Officer for Scripps Networks Interactive; and Manik Gupta, Corporate VP, Microsoft Teams at Microsoft Corporation.